Tuxdude/repobuddy/repobuddy/tests/list.md

 8. Parse a file with section, and client_spec
 9. Parse a file with section, and manifest
 10. Parse a valid file, and verify all the getters
-11. Parse a valid client info, change a valid setting, and write back
-12. Parse a valid client info, change a valid setting, and write to a second file
+11. Parse a valid client info, , modify a setting, write back, write to a second file and verify the consistency.
-13. Parse a valid client info, do not change anything, write to a file
-14. Write a new client info by invoking no setters
+12. Write a new client info by invoking no setters
-15. Write a new client info by setting only the client_spec
+13. Write a new client info by setting only the client_spec
-16. Write a new client info by setting only the manifest
+14. Write a new client info by setting only the manifest
-17. Write a new client info by invoking all the setters
+15. Write a new client info by invoking all the setters
-18. Support for UTF-8 in read/write
+16. Support for UTF-8 in read/write

 Utils
 -----